pendragons-code/Better-DJS-template/README.md

 # Better-DJS-template
-A template that is better suited for discord.js v14 Will be updated soon!
+A template that is better suited for discord.js v14
+Will be updated soon!
+(Just noticed some major an minor errors)